AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    Shape of pred_idx : (32,)
    Shape of pred_prob : (32, 10)

 Afterward, we wrap the scikit-learn style model, ``base_model``, into an instance of ``ABLModel``.
-This class serves as a unified wrapper for all base models,  facilitating the learning part to train, test, and predict on instance-level data - such as equations in the MNIST Addition.
+This class serves as a unified wrapper for all base models,  facilitating the learning part to train, test, and predict on sample-level data - such as equations in the MNIST Addition task.

 .. code:: python